genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 <details><summary>Not seeing anything?</summary>
 <p>

-If you try to implement this code, you might not be able to see the grid created because this grid has no data.
-Once you [connect your grid with the back-end](../grid-pro-connected) or [insert simple data manually](../grid-pro-simple), you will be able to see the grid with your custom column.
+If you try to implement this code, you might not be able to see the grid created, because this grid has no data.
+However, once you [connect your grid with the back-end](../grid-pro-connected) or [insert simple data manually](../grid-pro-simple), you will be able to see the grid with your custom column.

 </p>
 </details>

 #### Multiple columns

 If you want to create multiple columns at once, you can use the `repeat` directive.

 This is how you can implement multiple custom columns defined in the variable `myMultipleCustomColumnConfigArray`:

 ```html {1,7-9} title="Using repeat to create multiple columns"
 import {html, ref, repeat} from '@microsoft/fast-element';